 We pay JobSeeker Payment every 2 weeks.
-Your payment amount will depend on your circumstances.
+The amount you get depends on your personal situation.

 Complete the following steps to claim JobSeeker Payment.
 Before you start, check if you can get it.

-To keep getting JobSeeker Payment you need to report your income every 2 weeks.
+To keep getting JobSeeker Payment you need to report you and your partner's income every 2 weeks.
 You also need to keep meeting your mutual obligation requirements.

 This information was printed 17 October 2021 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/jobseeker-payment.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.